arnold-c/CSDNoise/manuscript/manuscript.typ

 Despite being relatively well-established in areas of study such as ecology, ecosystem collapse, and climate science @drakeEarlyWarningSignals2010 @boettigerQuantifyingLimitsDetection2012 @dakosSlowingEarlyWarning2008 @schefferEarlywarningSignalsCritical2009 @obrienEarlyWarningSignal2021 @carpenterEarlyWarningsRegime2011 @dudneyElusiveSearchTipping2020, the exploration and development of EWS for infectious disease systems is in its relative infancy.
 Until recently, a large proportion of the prior work in the area has been to establish the existence of these metrics that theoretically could be used in such a system @drakeMonitoringPathElimination2017 @drakeStatisticsEpidemicTransitions2019 @oreganTheoryEarlyWarning2013.
-While this is a crucial first step, for use in an proactive outbreak alert system, EWS metrics must be able to provide advance warning of the approach to the tipping point $R_"effective" = 1$.
+While this is a crucial first step, for use in a proactive outbreak alert system, EWS metrics must be able to provide advance warning of the approach to the tipping point $R_"effective" = 1$.
 Correlations alone are not sufficient to indicate when and what actions must be taken.
 To address this, there is a growing body of work that seeks to evaluate the use of various threshold and risk-based approaches within infectious disease systems @southallHowEarlyCan2022 @southallEarlyWarningSignals2021 @brettDetectingCriticalSlowing2020 @brettDynamicalFootprintsEnable2020.
 Our work expands upon these efforts, characterizing the limits of predictability for EWS metrics in systems with diagnostic uncertainty and background noise.